realdanielbyrne/LMPipeline/README.md

-# FNSFT -- Functional Network Supervised Fine-Tuning
+# LM Pipeline

-A production-ready Python framework for supervised fine-tuning of functional networks on regular and quantized language models using modern parameter-efficient techniques.
-Now featuring a **modular pipeline architecture** that supports multi-algorithm fine-tuning workflows including SFT, DPO, RLAIF, RL, and Chain-of-Thought distillation.
+A production-ready Python framework for supervised fine-tuning of functional networks on regular and quantized language models using modern parameter-efficient techniques featuring a **modular pipeline architecture** that supports multi-algorithm fine-tuning workflows including SFT, DPO, RLAIF, RL, Chain-of-Thought distillation, or your own algorithm

 ## 🚀 Features

-### 🔗 Modular Pipeline Architecture (NEW!)
+### 🔗 Modular Pipeline Architecture

 - **🎯 Multi-Algorithm Training**: Chain SFT → DPO → RLAIF → RL → CoT Distillation
 - **⚙️ Configurable Workflows**: Run any combination of algorithms in any order